Home-buying review to tackle gazumping

 Ministers will look at schemes such as "lock-in agreements" as a means of building confidence in the housing chain, which often collapse leaving those involved disappointed and out of pocket.

-The review will also seek digital solutions to speeding up the process of home-buying, and will consider how to advise home buyers and sellers so they are sale-ready.
+The review will also look at ways of speeding up the process of home-buying, and will consider how to advise home buyers and sellers so they are sale-ready.

 Mr Javid called on estate agents, mortgage lenders and solicitors to share their experiences of the housing market - in order to "help save people money and time so they can focus on what matters - finding their dream home".